 To help yourself aim higher, you should begin with choosing your darts.
-Based on their design and quality, each dart will have a different arc.
+Each dart will have a different arc based on its design and quality.
 You need to understand its arc first.
 Once you have a feel for it, you can start to compensate.

 Try aiming a few centimeters above the target and throw the dart.
 With careful practice, you’ll be able to understand how to compensate for the arc and throw more accurately.